neuralmagic/sparseml/user-guide/modifiers.md

 [Source Code](https://github.com/neuralmagic/sparseml/blob/main/src/sparseml/pytorch/sparsification/pruning/modifier_pruning_acdc.py)

-## Quantization
+## Quantization Modifiers

 Quantization modifiers handle applying [quantization](https://pytorch.org/docs/stable/quantization.html) to models.
 With Quantization, we shift weights and activations from a high precision format used for training (typically FP32) to a low precision format (typically INT8).
+Quantizing the model can create additional speedups when deploying with DeepSparse.

-### Quantization Aware Training
+### 1. Quantization Aware Training

 Quantization Aware Training (QAT) is a popular method that allows quantizing a model and applying fine-tuning to restore accuracy degradation caused by quantization.
 QAT emulates the precision loss of INT8 quantization during training so weights can be learned to limit any accuracy loss from quantization.

-#### Quantization Modifiers
+#### QuantizationModifier

 `QuantizationModifier` sets the model to run with QAT.
 Once the `QuantizationModifier` is enabled, it cannot be disabled (no `end_epoch`).
 Quantization zero points are set to be asymmetric for activations and symmetric for weights.